 Frequently Asked Questions about Greece

 I recently came to the profound realization that by having a FAQ(Frequently Asked Questions) page then I would not have to keep supplying FSA's (Frequently the Same Answers).
 I hope this helps in your never ending search for information.
 In some cases I have included the links where you can find more info on a particular subject or a person who can help you.
 These are actual responses to people that I have saved.
 In some cases I have added things I thought would be helpful or subtracted things that I did not think mattered.
-If you click on the question you will get the answer.
-Then click top to return to the questions.
 If this page does not answer your question then send me an e-mail and I will try to help you.
 Or if you have comments about this page let me know too.
 If you find this page useful please share it with your friends and soulmates on Facebook or whatever social media has enslaved you.
-You can also get assistance by joining Matt Barrett's Greece Travel Guides Group on Facebook where you will get lots of the same and different answers from other people who travel to Greece regularly.
+You can also get assistance by joining Matt Barrett's Greece Travel Guides Group on Facebook where you will get lots of the same and different answers from other people who travel to Greece regularly and some who live there.

 The best airline is the one that gets you there without delays for the best price with the fewest stops and layovers.
 People say "I will never fly such and such and airline..." but I have flown them all and they can all be equally bad or good.
 A great deal depends upon the crew, traffic and of course time of year.
 If you are coming from the USA Delta and USAir fly non-stop to Athens.
 For more on flying to Greece see www.greektravel.com/flying

 The problem with finding a great deal is that most travel agents don't want to spend a lot of time finding a great deal because the more they look and the better the deal is they find, the less they make.
 Travel agents don't make much money off tickets because of the commission cap imposed by the airlines.
 But there are deals out there.
 In fact there are a number of cheap tickets on just about every flight.
 But they are limited and when they sell out for that flight then you have to get the next cheapest tickets and so on.
 When you try to book a cheap ticket through one of the giant travel sites you do it by date so it is hit and miss on whether you will find a cheap ticket because the date you ask for may be sold out for that price but the day before or after may not.
-So what you need is someone who has made it his business to know where the cheap seats are.
-I recommend David Econopouly at www.greeceflights.com because he is a specialist on getting inexpensive flights to Greece.
-There is also paid advertising on his site and you can often find cheap flights on those.
-For more on flying to Greece see www.greektravel.com/flying
+So try sites like Kayak.com or Justfly.com and be persistent and you should find something you can afford.
+For more on flying to Greece see Matt's Guide to Flying.

 3. Are there hotels near the airport for early